Fung Brothers: Comedy

+In 2023, the duo started hosting their own monthly mixed media comedy show in New York City's Lower Eastside called Fung Bros Present: Asianology, an Asian culture based comedy show with uncensored, witty jokes tackling a variety of Asian and Asian-American related topics.

 Business

 In April 2022, the Fung Brothers joined the advisory board of Legendary Ventures, a venture capital firm with offices in Los Angeles, New York and San Francisco.
 At the same time, they also launched Fung Brothers Ventures alongside Legendary Ventures to accelerate startups like Posture360 and XFrost.

 On August 10, 2022, Andrew Yang joined the advisory team at Legendary Ventures, an early stage venture capital firm, to drive strategic value across the firm's portfolio of consumer retail technology investments, alongside Fung Brothers Ventures.

+In July 2024, Jade & Clover, a Chinese apothecary-inspired lounge in lower eastside Manhattan, used the Fung Bro's SMÁLÀ chili oil as one of their cocktail ingredients.

+Community Impact

+In 2021, the Fung Brothers alongside several others helped organize a large Rally Against Hate at Columbus Park in New York City.

+In 2024, the Fung Brothers were recognized as one of the social media creators who helped amplify the TAAF STAATUS Report 2024, which was a finalist for Research Reports for the 9th Annual Shorty Awards.